How to Be on a Nonprofit Board Without Regretting It

-Look, when you serve on a board, you have legal obligations.
+When you serve on a board, you have legal obligations.

 You could be liable if you and your fellow board members don't keep the organization out of trouble.
 Consequently, you also have rights, such as the right to be safe, well informed, and protected.
 Make sure that the organization can provide:

 - Full and proper training